Chen Lu (figure skater): Struggles

 Chen struggled after her win at the World Championships.
 She had inconsistent results during the 1995–1996 season and, thereafter, never regained her top form.
 Further, she faced younger and more athletic competitors, such as American Michelle Kwan and Russian Irina Slutskaya.

 Chen skated inconsistently during the 1995–1996 season.
 Although she finished 1st or 2nd at the three Champion's Series events she entered in the fall of 1995, she struggled.
 For example, at the competition in France, she finished 7th in the technical program and 1st in the free skate.
 At the NHK Trophy in Japan, she struggled with her jumps during both phases of the event.
 The low point of her season came at the Champions Series Final, where she was in the lead going into the free skate but dropped to 4th overall after struggling with her jumps in the free program.
 Kwan and Slutskaya finished 1st and 2nd, respectively, at the event.
 Chen went on to win the 1996 Asian Winter Games, but some doubted that she could repeat as World champion.

 At the 1996 World Championships, Chen skated better than she had all season and finished 2nd overall to Michelle Kwan.
 Both garnered two perfect marks of 6.0 for Presentation, but Kwan had the edge on the technical scores and won by a final tally of 6 judges to 3 (6 judges placed Kwan ahead of Chen; three placed Chen ahead of Kwan).
 It remains a widely discussed result, but an explanation for Kwan's higher technical scores is that she landed 7 triple jumps to Chen's 6 and featured harder and more varied spins.

 Chen posted the worst results of her career during the 1996–1997 season.
 She struggled with injuries and had conflicts with both her long-time coach and her skating federation.
-She withdrew from competitions in the fall of 1996, citing injury and was ill-prepared for the 1997 World Championships (she was pressured to go by the Chinese government to qualify a spot for the Winter Olympics).
+She withdrew from competitions in the fall of 1996, citing injury and was ill-prepared for the 1997 World Championships.
 There, she finished only 25th after the short program and did not qualify for the final free skate nor qualify China for the ladies' figure skating competition at the 1998 Winter Olympics.

 In the summer of 1997, Chen, working with a new coach named Liu Hongyun, qualified for the Olympics by winning the 1997 Karl Schäfer Memorial and also finished 4th and 3rd at events in France and Japan, respectively.
 Still, she had not regained the form that had won her the World title and did not qualify for the Grand Prix Final (formerly known as the Champions Series Final), which was an important pre-Olympic event.
 Further, there were many competitors that could potentially medal at the Olympics and there were significant doubts that Chen could repeat as a medalist.